highfidelity/hifi_tests/tests/engine/render/effects/outline/test.md

 # Engine Render Outline Effect

 ### Preconditions
-Interface is running, logged in the 'Welcome' or 'Dev-Welcome' domain at the initial position with avatar in third person view.
+Interface is running, logged in the 'Dev-Welcome' domain at the initial position with avatar in third person view.

 ### Steps